mrkkrp/mrkkrp.github.io/posts/the-identicon-package.md

 typically have fixed size, it should not be a problem.
 Also, width and height must be greater than 0 or again you will get `Nothing`.

-Remaining part of the blog posts is about writing the `Implementation Icon` thing.
+Remaining part of the blog post is about writing the `Implementation Icon` thing.

 ## Writing layers